PedroZappa/MatrixOps/README.md

 # README: matrixAddition.c

-This repository contains a C program called `matrixAddition.c` which adds two 2x2 matrices and prints the result.
-The matrices are hardcoded within the program.
+This repository contains a C program called `matrixAddition.c` which takes two user input matrices, adds them and prints the result.

 ## Contents